carlospuenteg/Spacewar-2D/README.md

 Spaceship pvp local 2D game for 2 players made with Pygame

 This was based on [this](https://github.com/techwithtim/PygameForBeginners) project, but I made some changes:
+- Modules get installed automatically if they aren't already
 - Remade all the code and commented on every part
 - Solved the 'video system not initialized' error
 - Fixed some errors with the map boundaries